Mr. Lee (song)

 "Mr. Lee" is a 1957 single by The Bobbettes.
 The song peaked at #1 on the CHUM Chart in Canada and on national R&B charts in the United States in 1957.
 It was included in Robert Christgau's "Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).

 Background

 "Mr. Lee" was written about a schoolteacher members of the group had.
 Contrary to popular belief, the song was originally written not to ridicule but to describe their former teacher factually.
 Upon meeting executives from Atlantic Records, Atlantic had the lyrics of "Mr. Lee" changed to create a love song.
-Atlantic demanded the original lyric "ugliest teacher" to be changed to "handsomest teacher".
+Atlantic demanded the original lyric "ugliest teacher" to be changed to "handsomest sweetie".

 Recording

 The Bobbettes recorded "Mr. Lee" during a recording session with Atlantic Records in 1957.
 Emma Pought and Reather Dixon shared the lead vocals on the recording.
 Emma Pought and Helen Gathers wrote three other songs during the session.